drscream/nic-cz-dns-crawler/README.md

 ### Redis configuration

 No special config needed, but increase the memory limit if you have a lot of domains to process (eg. `maxmemory 1G`).
 You can also disable disk snapshots to save some I/O time (comment out the `save …` lines).
+If you're not already using Redis for other things, read its log – there are often some recommendations for performance improvements.

 ### Output formats